rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## TL;DR - The biggest difference

-* For large loads, Google offers the fast fiber that may limit large machines can achieve on other clouds.
+* For large loads, Google offers the fast fiber that doesn't limit what large machines can achieve.
 * AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.
 * Google's SSD drives are expensive.